Facilities Management

 - Public Safety

-The heating, ventilation, and air conditioning (HVAC) and energy management system (EMS) in 10 campus buildings have been upgraded.
+The heating, ventilation, and air conditioning (HVAC) and energy management system (EMS) in 10 campus buildings was upgraded.
 The EMS monitors and controls the HVAC systems, along with all the other systems on campus, to maintain occupant comfort while increasing energy efficiency.
 The EMS provides real-time feedback which allows for adjustments to be made and issues to be addressed.
 All buildings on campus adhere to temperature setpoints of 68-78°F prescribed by California State Executive Orders.

 What is zoned heating and cooling?